-It was only a little over a decade or so ago that the word “coach” brought to mind a guy in a sweat suit with a loud voice and a whistle.
+It was more than a decade or so ago that the word “coach” brought to mind a guy in a sweat suit with a loud voice and a whistle.
 Now, having a Life Coach / Career Coach is de rigueur for the up-and-coming in their personal and professional life.

 Life Coaching involves a specific skill set that is used not only in individual coaching, but has infiltrated the business world and positively impacted personal relationships.
 Coaching has helped thousands of people around the world to see greater possibilities for themselves, clarify new goals, and follow through to achievement with the support of their coach.
 Working with a coach, people can make significant changes in their lives that they couldn’t manage by themselves.